-What if you could save that money and pain by doing something that has been shown to not only prevent costly ER visits but significantly reduce your risk of depression, anxiety, falls, accidents and even dementia.
+Trips to the ER can cost you time off work, not to mention personal pain.
+What if you could prevent ER visits and significantly reduce your risk of depression, anxiety, falls, accidents, and even dementia.

 This University of Michigan study gathered participants ranging from 65-85.
 Each had severe hearing loss.
 But only 45% of the participants wore their hearing aids regularly.